ImBenZ0115/Bakong-Ecommerce/README.md

 # KHQR Payment Server
+# Localhost or use Machine in Cambodia Only

 This Node.js server provides an API to generate **KHQR payment QR codes** and verify payment status using the **Bakong API**.
 It supports **WebSocket** broadcasting for real-time payment notifications and sends Telegram alerts when payments are confirmed.